MartinPacker/md2pptx/docs/user-guide.md

 <a id="latex-stylesheet-location-mathxsl"></a>
 #### LATeX Stylesheet Location - `mathxsl`

-As described in [LaTeX](#latex), you need to specify the stylesheet location if you are to use the function.
+As described in [LaTeX](#latex), md2pptx needs a copy of the MML2OMML stylesheet to use this function.
-Here is an example:
+By default it looks for `mml2omml.xsl` in the md2pptx install directory.
+You can specify a different location with, for example:

     mathxsl: ~/md2pptx/MML2OMML.XSL

-**Note:** It's probably a good idea to keep the stylesheet safe and copy it into the md2pptx directory after installing md2pptx - if that's where you use it.
+If the specified file does not exist, md2pptx also tries the install-directory copy as a fallback.

 <a id="slide-heading-levels-topheadinglevel"></a>
 #### Slide Heading Levels - `TopHeadingLevel`